auth0/express-oauth2-bearer/README.md

   });
 ```

-The OpenID strategy is the default strategy if the application contains the variables `ISSUER_BASE_URL` and `ALLOWED_AUDIENCES`, so the above code is equal to this:
+The OpenID strategy is the default strategy and you can configure the parameters with the variables `ISSUER_BASE_URL` and `ALLOWED_AUDIENCES`.
+The above code is equal to this:

 ```javascript
 const { auth, requiredScopes } = require('express-oauth2-bearer');